TheHackerDev/race-the-web/README.md

 The problem can often only be discovered when a fast, multi-threaded language is being used to generate these requests, using a fast network connection; at which point it becomes a network and logic race between the client application and the server application.

-That is where **race-the-web** comes in.
+That is where **Race The Web** comes in.
 This program aims to discover race conditions in web applications by sending a large amount of requests to a specific endpoint at the same time.
 By doing so, it may invoke unintended behaviour on the server, such as the duplication of user information, coupon codes, bitcoins, etc.

 **Warning:** Denial of service may be an unintended side-effect of using this application, so please be careful when using it, and always perform this kind of testing with the explicit permission of the server owner and web application owner.